Skip to content

 Managing Reports on the Platform:

-The Report Registry organizes all the reports in a customized manner at a centralized location, allowing easier tracking, monitoring, and custom report creation.
+The Report Registry organizes all reports in a customized manner at a centralized location, allowing easier tracking, monitoring, and custom report creation.

 Report Registration: